 I guess this isn’t just a threat for those who’ve had intestinal NETs but others in the vicinity of the intestines could also have this issue – the abdominal cavity is full of organs all very closely packed together!
-Both the small intestine and the large intestine can become blocked and if it can’t be unblocked by non-surgical means, it can become a bit of a drama for the patient.
-Blockages can be full or partial so it can often be a tough call for the medical team due to the effects of the patient’s existing surgery including but not limited to previous surgical scarring (adhesions), mesentery or retroperitoneal fibrosis complications (read about that by clicking here).
+Both the small intestine and the large intestine can become blocked and if they can’t be unblocked by non-surgical means, it can become a bit of a drama for the patient.
+Blockages can be full or partial so it can often be a tough call for the medical team due to the effects of the patient’s existing surgery including but not limited to previous surgical scarring (adhesions), mesentery, or retroperitoneal fibrosis complications (yes retroperitoneal fibrosis is a thing – read about that by clicking here).
 Clearing the blockage by non-surgical means is the optimum solution.
 The presentational symptoms and scans can give immediate clues.
 Although there are slightly different symptoms for large and small intestine (bowel) obstructions, the key symptoms of a blockage would appear to be:

 Feeling bloated and full